x

 More () »

-Zanoni says he's won't host business meetings outside city hall after audit
+Zanoni says he won't host business meetings outside City Hall after audit

-The investigation showed he spent more than $42,000 on food at those meetings over the last 3 years.
+The investigation showed his office spent more than $42,000 on food at those meetings over the last 3 years.

-”Over the weekend, I told City Council that my 7,200 dollar annual allowance to represent the city is something I will no longer use,” he said.
+”Over the weekend, I told City Council that my $7,200 annual allowance to represent the city is something I will no longer use,” he said.

 However, he also said all expenses "were all within prescribed policies set either by the city or the city council.”

-The issue was raised after a city auditor's investigation of 14 employees from October 2021-July 2024 found that $148,000 had been spent on meals.
+A city auditor's investigation of 14 employees from October 2021-July 2024 found that $148,000 had been spent on meals.
+Only ten of those employees had city purchasing cards.
+The city says Zanoni himself does not have a "P-Card."

-In response, Zanoni said the use of city purchase cards has been tightened, and that he’s foregoing entertaining developers and other business leaders outside city hall.
+In response, Zanoni said the use of city purchasing cards has been tightened and he will no longer entertain developers or other business leaders outside City Hall.

-"Allowances to meet with leaders of all types here in our community," he said.
-"Government, business healthcare and educational entities there won’t be any need for reimbursements because all that work will be conducted here at city hall.”
+"Allowances to meet with leaders of all types here in our community -- government, business, health care and educational entities -- there won’t be any need for reimbursements because all that work will be conducted here at City Hall.”

-Most of Zanoni’s expenses were from hosting business meetings at the Corpus Christi Yacht Club.
+Most of the expenses were from hosting business meetings at the Corpus Christi Yacht Club.

 "The thing is that we have to work toward a solution," he said.
 "Just eliminating yourself from the process because you got some bad press is a bad idea.”

-The audit committee is set to meet about these issues Tuesday morning before the council meeting.
+The Audit Committee is set to meet about these issues Tuesday morning.
+The next City Council meeting is Oct.
+15.

 The city auditor is recommending that this issue be included in the 2025 audit plan due to the size and scope of its investigation.